amzn/selling-partner-api-docs/guides/developer-guide/SellingPartnerApiDeveloperGuideForVendors.md

 # Registering your Selling Partner API application

-The following steps explain how to create and configure IAM policies and entities with the end goal of creating an IAM role that you provide when you register your application.
-In this workflow you create an IAM user (with an AWS STS policy attached) that assumes an IAM role that has permissions to call Selling Partner API.
+The following steps explain how to create and configure IAM (AWS Identity and Access Management) policies and entities with the end goal of creating an IAM role that you provide when you register your application.
+In this workflow you create an IAM user (with an AWS STS policy attached) that assumes an IAM role that has permissions to call the Selling Partner API.

 Here are the steps to register as a developer and register an application for the Selling Partner API.